diskoverdata/diskover-docs/source_files/tags.md

 ### Overview

-One of Diskover's powerful features is the ability to add business context to file indexing, which enables the following:
+One of Diskover's powerful features is the ability to add business context to files and directories through tags, which enables the following:

 - Increased findability and searchability based on one or more combinations of [fields/metadata](#metadata), for example, name and tag value.
 - More informed and accurate data curation decisions.
 - Ability to build an approval process (or RACI model) for data curation decisions.
 - Reporting aligned with business context, changing reports from _disk language_ (size, age, extension, etc.) to _business language_ (projects, clients, status, etc.)
-- Engage tags in workflows to automate data movement, deletion, archival, etc.
+- [Engage tags in workflows via Diskover Task Panel](#task_panel) to automate data movement, deletion, archival, etc.

-🟨 &nbsp;**Important Notes**:
+🟨 &nbsp;**IMPORTANT!**

 - All tags are stored in the **tag** field in the Elasticsearch index.
-- There are no limit on the number of tags per item.
+- There is no limit on the number of tags per item.

 ### Tagging Methods

-The following sections outline the various methods for applying tags in Diskover:
+Tags can be applied using various methods within Diskover:

 - [AutoTag](#autotag)
 - [Tag application via Diskover API](#tags_via_api)
 - [Tag application via Harvest Plugins](#tags_via_harvest_plugins)
 - [Manual tagging](#manual_tags)

-If you want to use tags in your environment, make sure to [configure your tags migration](#tags_migration) so they get copied from one index to the next.
+🟨 &nbsp;**IMPORTANT!** If you want to use tags in your environment, make sure to [configure your tags' migration](#tags_migration) so they get copied from one index to the next.

 <p id="autotag"></p>

 ### AutoTag

-Tags can be applied automatically via a series of configurable rules applied to directories or files.
-AutoTags can be configured for each of your indexers within **DiskoverAdmin** → **Configuration → Diskover → Configurations**.
-Note that AutoTags will display as a gray color in Diskover-Web.
+Tags can be applied automatically through a set of configurable rules applied to directories or files.
+AutoTags can be configured for each of your indexers in:

+**DiskoverAdmin** → **Configuration → Diskover → Configurations**.

 The rules can be very powerful based on a combination of keys/metadata: